yutakaos/rUIC/README.md

 　Perform cross-mapping and return model predictions and statistics.
     - `E`, `tau`, `tp`, and `nn` accept a scalar value only.
     - Potential causal variable should be specified by `y_column` augument.
-    - Specify `z_column` augument for the multivariate version of `xmap`.
+    - Specify `cond_var` augument for the multivariate version of `xmap`.

 - `simplex`
 　Perform simplex projection and return statistics only.
     - `E`, `tau`, `tp`, and `nn` accept vectors.
 All possible combinations of  `E`, `tau`, and `tp` are used.
-    - Potential causal variable should be specified by `y_column` augument.
+    - Potential causal variable should be specified by `tar_var` augument.
     - Return _p_ value if `n_boot > 1`.
     - _p_ value indicates "Probability of the improvements of prediction compared with when one less embedding dimension is used" as specified in the following inequality:
     **_p(x<sub>t+tp</sub> | y<sub>t</sub>, x<sub>t</sub>, x<sub>t-&tau;</sub>, ... x<sub>t-(E-1)&tau;</sub>) > p(x<sub>t+tp</sub> | y<sub>t</sub>, x<sub>t</sub>, x<sub>t-&tau;</sub>, ... x<sub>t-(E-2)&tau;</sub>)_**